-This example by Handy is a ‘year in review’ based newsletter that thanks customers for their business as well as celebrates their own success with a few infographic-like graphics and data representations.
-This heavily graphic-based email is a fun and effective way to communicate lots of data and information with audiences in a way everybody will understand.
+This example by Handy is a ‘year in review’ based newsletter that thanks customers for their business as well as celebrate their own success with a few infographic-like graphics and data representations.
+This heavily graphics-based email is a fun and effective way to communicate lots of data and information with audiences in a way everybody will understand.

 Take a leaf from the book of web design and consider incorporating a sidebar into your email design.
 A lot of email designs section their information in parallel horizontal blocks, but as you can see in this example by Super Things, sectioning your information vertically into a sidebar can help disperse type and data evenly and reduce the vertical length of your emails.

 This design by Canopy showcases the benefits of cutting down on your type.
 If you are a retail-based company or have some products you’d like to show off, let the images speak for themselves.
-This design groups items together under a single umbrella that allows for enough explanation for each piece.
-Cutting down on type allows for this design to be simple, clean and direct.
+This design group item together under a single umbrella that allows for enough explanation for each piece.
+Cutting down on type allows for this design to be simple, clean, and direct.

 Flat lay photography has really kicked off lately, so use it to your email design’s advantage.
 This example by DCW Design showcases a perfect way to make a simple design that is still focussed on the text while still subtly introducing imagery.
 By laying various stylish items around the edges of the blank background, you create a nice visual frame for your text that complements the main message.